 Our trek leaders shall now brief you about the entire Kudremukh Trail and certain tips on ascending and descending.
 We then hit the trail with our Tempo being high and with Plan The Unplanned’s traditional cheer dance.

 At the beginning itself, after a few minutes of walking there will be a stream crossing.
 In monsoons, the flow and depth of the streams would be quite heavy.

-On the left on Ontimara, the trail becomes flat for some time, on the right one can see the Kudremukh valley and Somavati river flowing below.
+On the leftofn Ontimara, the trail becomes flat for some time, on the right one can see the Kudremukh valley and Somavati river flowing below.
 The trail soon converts into a forest trail- dark shola forests with water streams.
-There are a lot of leeches at this point, be aware, but it’s difficult to actually avoid them.
+There are a lot of leeches at this point, be aware, but it’s difficult to avoid them.
 After another stream crossing, there are open meadows.
 It is an amazing feeling to trek through dense forests, with open meadows in between.
-The transition of scenery keeps the thrill till the end.
+The transition of scenery keeps the thrill to the end.

 Kudremukh peak becomes visible after some point.
 The clouds will come closer and nearer as if to kiss and hug you.
 Amidst the open meadows, after further walking, there is a board by Forest Department Office stating the direction and distance (7 km) to Kudremukh peak.

 After another dense patch of trees, is another stream of water, and the last water source before the peak.
 After the stream crossing, there is a steep ascent.
 On the right, the view is mesmerizing, clouds passing over rolling lush green hills.
 Try taking a few time lapse videos here.
 After furtherascendingd you reach the second Ontimara.